engineereneskilic/OnMuhasebeUygulamasi_ASP.NET-MVC-5/README.md

 ## Features

 ### 1. **Extensive Database and Feature Set**
-The system utilizes a database with **27 tables** designed to handle various financial and business operations.
+The system utilizes a database with ** over 20+ tables** designed to handle various financial and business operations.
 This includes support for tracking transactions, customer data, purchase orders, inventory, and more.
 The application provides several feature windows to manage and view essential data.

 ### 2. **Core Accounting Functions**
 #### - **Income and Expense Tracking**